-Rewind almost four decades and in the early 1980s, when I started developing a discerning ear with regards to music, the peroxided pop princess was conceived (contrived, even) and marketed as the English Debbie Harry, which even went as far as the cover pastiche, sorry homage, to Blondie’s Parallel Lines on her eponymously-titled first album from 1981.
+Rewind almost four decades and in the early 1980s, when I started developing a discerning ear with regards to music, the peroxided pop princess was conceived (contrived, even) and marketed as the English Debbie Harry, which even went as far as her snotty-brat insouciance on the record sleeve, a pastiche, sorry homage, to Blondie’s Parallel Lines on Kim’s eponymously-titled first album from 1981.

 Smash Hits magazine detected “a distinct whiff of calculation” on Kim’s debut set, cleverly acquiescing that it would be “a little snide to suggest that this is the best Blondie album for a couple of years.”
 That blonde ambition persisted, and Sing It Out For Love, from 1983’s impossibly titled Catch As Catch Can, is a pretty keyboard-driven corker that bears remarkable similarity to Blondie’s epic car crash obscurity, Suzy & Jeffrey, the flipside to The Tide Is High.

 But do you know what?
 Kim’s never been the greatest vocalist (“she sounds like she’s singing through her nose”, my mum said) but amongst the surly sex kitten glamour at C&A vibe there’s some pretty decent songs littered throughout her long career, many of them written by little brother, Ricky, and dad Marty Wilde, a 1950s rocker with several hits of his own under his belt).